torvalds/linux/Documentation/media/uapi/v4l/vidioc-g-fbuf.rst

     * -
       - enum :c:type:`v4l2_field`
       - ``field``
-      - Drivers and applications shall ignore this field.
+      - Drivers and applications shall igyesre this field.
 If applicable, the field order is selected with the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl, using the ``field`` field of struct :c:type:`v4l2_window`.